 Our metrology laboratory has been approved by UKAS.
 A UKAS certificate from our laboratory guarantees that customers' weights are calibrated using internationally recognised methods and procedures.
 UKAS certificates are recognised by independent auditors assessing quality systems

-Category 0 - Accredited by UKAS for the calibration of weights at the F1 level in the range 1mg - 10kg and F2 and M1 levels in the range 1mg - 25kg.
+Category 0 - Accredited by UKAS for the calibration of weights at the F1, F2 and M1 level in the range 1mg - 25kg.

 Any queries regarding Calibration issues can be emailed to firstname.lastname@example.org